ubisoft/mobydq/README.md

 ```

 ## Create PostgreSQL Data Volume
-Due to PostgreSQL Docker image compatibility issues on Windows machines, we recommend to manually create a Docker volume instead of directly mounting external folders in `docker-compose.yml`.
+Due to Docker compatibility issues on Windows machines, we recommend to manually create a Docker volume instead of directly mounting external folders in `docker-compose.yml`.
+This volume will be used to persist the data stored in the PostgreSQL database.
 Execute the following command.
 ```shell
 $ docker volume create data-quality-db-volume
 ```